-These ridiculously rich Chocolate S’mores Cupcakes begin with a chocolate cupcake base, have a marshmallow center, and are frosted with homemade chocolate ganache frosting.
+These ridiculously rich Chocolate S’mores Cupcakes begin with a classic chocolate cupcake recipe base, have a marshmallow center, and are frosted with a homemade chocolate ganache frosting.
 Graham cracker crumbs, extra ganache, and chocolate ganache covered marshmallows complete these s’more cupcakes!
 Summer dessert has never looked better!
-Plus, a step-by-step video below!

 We’ve probably discussed at length alllll the desserts I just ‘can’t live without’ (aka, pretty much everything involving chocolate), but…

-I really don’t think I could live without s’mores.
+I really don’t think I could live in a world without s’mores.

-It’s one of those situations where if a s’more is present (or a s’more flavored dessert, like these Chocolate Chip S’mores Ice Cream Cookie Sandwiches or Toasted S’mores Ice Cream), resistance is futile.
+It’s one of those situations where if a s’more is present (or a s’more flavored dessert, like these Chocolate Chip S’mores Ice Cream Cookie Sandwiches or No Bake S’mores Trifles), resistance is futile.

-If we’re at a beach bonfire and you can’t find me, there’s a good chance I’m at the s’mores table (or roasting my ‘mallow to golden perfection) eating my weight in chocolate, marshmallows, and grahams.
+I’d love to say I’m exaggerating, but if we’re ever at a bonfire together and you can’t me, I’m probably at the s’mores table (or roasting my ‘mallow to golden perfection) eating my weight in chocolate, marshmallows, and grahams.

 Something else I could definitely eat my weight in?

-These Chocolate S’mores Cupcakes with Whipped Ganache Frosting (umm, ganache frosting is killer).
+These Chocolate S’mores Cupcakes with Whipped Ganache Frosting (umm, chocolate ganache frosting is KILLER).

 I’m not a real frosting person (unless it’s this Whipped Cream Cheese Frosting), but I would no doubt eat this ganache with the biggest spoon known to man.